pydata/sparse/docs/operations.rst

    5 * x
    x / 7.3
    x != 0
+   x == 0
+   ~x
+   x + 5

+We also support operations with a nonzero fill value.
+These are operations that map zero values to nonzero values, such as :code:`x + 1` or :code:`~x`.
+In these cases, they will produce an output with a fill value of :code:`1` or :code:`True`, assuming the original array has a fill value of :code:`0` or :code:`False` respectively.

 If densification is needed, it must be explicit.
 In other words, you must call :obj:`COO.todense` on the :obj:`COO` object.
 If both operands are :obj:`COO`,